Q: Hi Nick, thanks for talking with us. Could you tell us a bit about remyelination?

 In progressive MS, some nerve fibres have already degenerated and that is what gives rise to the progressive disability.
 While I think remyelination certainly will be effective in people with progressive MS, we do not know just how effective it will be yet.

-Neuroprotection is just an umbrella term for a treatment that protects nerve cells from degenerating.
+Neuroprotection is just an umbrella term for any treatments that protect nerve cells from degenerating.
 There are several possible ways of achieving neuroprotection or protecting the nerves, one of these is remyelination.

 Yes, so the Bexarotene trial, otherwise known as the Cambridge Centre for Myelin Repair trial number one (CCMR1) gave us some really exciting results.